National delegations to NATO

 The delegation is headed by an ambassador, who is appointed by his/ her government for a period ranging between one to eight years.

-The staff of the delegation varies in size from about six (Iceland) to 200 (United States).
+The staff of a delegation can vary considerably in size, from the smallest at under half a dozen to the largest at about 200.
 It comprises civil servants from the ministries of foreign affairs, the ministry of defence and other relevant ministries.
 The International Staff and International Military Staff at NATO Headquarters support the work of the delegations.

 As set out in the "Agreement on the Status of NATO, National Representatives and International Staff" (signed at Ottawa in 1951), all members of national delegations shall enjoy the same immunities and privileges as diplomatic representatives.
 These include: immunity from personal arrest or detention; immunity from legal process in respect of words spoken or written or acts done in an official capacity; and inviolability for all papers and documents.
 A full list of privileges and immunities can be found in Article XIII of the agreement.